shinjurou/weeb3dao-docs/guidelines/CONTRIBUTING.md

 Guides and tips for making contributions (adding new pages, articles, language translations etc.) to the doc.

+You can read [this guide](/guidelines/FEDEVGUIDE.md) if you don't have prior experiences in front-end development.

 ### Contents

 - [Start here](#start-here)